cnerg/cnerg.github.com/source/people/pphw.rst

 an assistant professor in August 2001 as part of the `Energy Systems and Policy Hiring Initiative
 <http://www.clusters.wisc.edu/clusters/show/18>`_.
 Paul currently
-serves on the Executive Committee of the `Wisconsin Energy Institute <http://www.energy.wisc.edu>`_ and the Steering Committee of the `Holtz Center for Science and Technology Studies <http://sts.wisc.edu>`_.
+serves on the Program Committee of the `Energy Analysis and Policy Graduate Certificate <http://nelson.wisc.edu/eap>`_ , the Executive Committee of the `Wisconsin Energy Institute <http://www.energy.wisc.edu>`_ and the Steering Committee of the `Holtz Center for Science and
+Technology Studies <http://sts.wisc.edu>`_.

 In addition to the research pursued by his `Computational Nuclear Engineering